Arronk/My-Coding-Journey/log.md

 with structuing my CSS more modularly as well as usual shortcuts in my editor.
 I'm learning a lot and i'm keen to get stuck into the projects more.
 Also finished all the intro stuff on the comp tia a+ course too.

+## Day 49: 28.05.2018

+### Progress: Learned about SASS SCSS and man do I like it!
+Also watch a couple of Cybrary Vids

+Learning about SASS and SCSS and then compiling it has given me a lot of perspective about how I can approach styling in a much more professional manner.
+That responsive hero website I posted back on day 47 really needs to be completely redone as I now see it as a messy piece of crap in dire need of refactoring haha.